 There’s still something you can do.
 Refusal doesn’t mean QPR failed.
 Now you know they’re definitely in danger and you can take action.
 As of today, the laws of our country say it’s not allowed for an individual to die by suicide.
 Ending your own life is not an acceptable solution for life’s problems.
 Provisions have been made to help keep suicidal people alive and protect them from themselves.

-If you’re concerned your child is at risk, please call 1-800-273-TALK (8255), The National Suicide Prevention Lifeline.
+If you’re concerned your child is at risk–they said yes, they want to die, they have a plan and the means to carry out their plan–then please call 1-800-273-TALK (8255), The National Suicide Prevention Lifeline.
 Anyone can call, any day of the year, any time, including holidays.
+If you sense they’re in imminent danger, then call 911 or take them to the nearest emergency room if they’re willing to cooperate.

 I find hope in the holy Scriptures.
-This verse is one I turn to in times of distress:
+This verse is one I’ve turned to many in times of distress:

 Why, my soul, are you downcast?
 Why so disturbed within me?
 Put your hope in God, for I will yet praise him, my Savior and my God (Psalm 42:5).

 ** Have you ever tried the QPR steps?
-Please help someone else by sharing your experience; how it went; if it helped.
+Please help someone else by sharing your experience.
+How did it go?
+Did it help?